KornelJahn/nixos-crossdev-link-bug-mwe/README.md

    This is what we expect: a meaningful error message.

-6. Now try to install NixOS with the configuration named `nixos` (:warning: ALL DATA ON THE TARGET VIRTUAL HARD DISK WILL BE WIPED! :warning:):
+6. Now try to install NixOS as follows (:warning: THE TARGET VIRTUAL HARD DISK IS WIPED! :warning:):

         ./install.bash

-   Toward the end of the process, it should also fail, but this time, with a different error:
+   Toward the end of the process, it should also fail, but this time, with a different error message:

    ```
    error: filesystem error: cannot rename: Invalid cross-device link [/mnt/nix/store/n7mkzq126vljwpvm5cy9kj9skzg8q47w-my-script.drv.chroot/nix/store/d585g86virsxax1msalmx5z8wb0mvk81-my-script] [/nix/store/d585g86virsxax1msalmx5z8wb0mvk81-my-script]